Top 5 Dental Insurance for Seniors Questions and Answers

 5. Which dental insurance carrier offers the best coverage?

 It can be a challenge to pinpoint the best dental insurance for seniors.
-As you weigh your options, keep in mind that Medico offers a portfolio of dental, vision, and hearing plans, which vary based on your state of residence.
+As you weigh your options, keep in mind that Medico offers its Gold and Platinum dental plans to individuals ages 18 to 89 in the states shown below.

 - The Buyup benefit rider adds $1,000 of coverage to maximize policy benefits.
 For example, the Gold $1,000 plan plus $1,000 buyup is $2,000 of coverage.
 The buyup is available for both levels in each plan.